ctm/mb2-doc/README.md

 ## IRC or Web (two amazingly bad text-only clients)

-Mb2 can only be accessed via IRC or a text-only web interface that's amazingly painful to use.
-That will change fairly soon after the long Thanksgiving weekend as I add UI elements to the web interface.
+Mb2 can only be accessed via IRC or an amazingly painful text-only web interface.
+That will change fairly soon as I add UI elements to the web interface.
 However, I'm not a visual person, so after we have all the infrastructure in place, we'll bring in professionals to make the graphical interfaces elegant.

 The only public IRC server that has mb2 attached to it is `devctm.com`